 Panic attacks are sudden experiences of intense worry, fear, and anxiety, often accompanied by other physical symptoms.
 Estimates of prevalence rates vary but according to the Mental Health Foundation, 13% of people will experience a panic attack over the course of their lifetime and No Panic state that 6.6% of the population in England suffers from general anxiety.

-Women are more likely to experience them than men and although children can also experience them it is rare.
-In most cases they begin during puberty or early adulthood, however, cases have been recorded in school children of a young age.
+Women are more likely to experience them than men.
+Children may also experience anxiety attacks, and whilst rare, the incidence is an increasing In most cases they begin during puberty or early adulthood, however, cases have been recorded in school children of a young age.

 The NHS state that panic attacks usually last between 5 and 30 minutes and although they are obviously extremely distressing, they are not physically harmful.
 Experiencing a panic attack is not necessarily indicative of any larger problem, for instance a mental health disturbance or a physical illness.